kobibarhanin/igit/README.md

 ## Compatibility
 igit is cross-platform → Windows, macOS, Linux

-🤓 windows users will get best experience with windows terminal - powershell session.
+🤓 windows users will get best experience with windows terminal.

 ## Built with